-- The spatial extent of the municipality of Athens in 2014 (E53) is at rest relative to The Royal Observatory in Greenwich (E25) - The place where Lord Nelson died on H.M.S.
+- The spatial extent of the municipality of Athens in 2014 (E53) is at rest relative to The Royal Observatory in Greenwich (E25) (Maunder, 2015) - The place where Lord Nelson died on H.M.S.
 Victory (E53) is at rest relative to H.M.S.
-Victory (E22)
+Victory (E22) (Adkin, 2005)

-$P157(x,y) \Rightarrow E53(x)$

-$P157(x,y) \Rightarrow E18(y)$ P160 has temp ooral projection (is temporal projection of) Domain: E92 Spacetime Volume Range: E52 Time-Span Superproperty of E 93 Presence.
-P164 is temporally specified by (temporally specifies):E52 Time-Span Quantification: one to one (1,1:1,1) Scope note: This property describes the temporal projection of an instance of E92 Spacetime Volume.
+P160 has temporal projection (is temporal projection of)

+E93 Presence.
+P164 is temporally specified by (temporally specifies): E52 Time-Span

+This property describes the temporal projection of an instance of E92 Spacetime Volume.
 The property P4 has time-span is the same as P160 has temporal projection if it is used to document an instance of E4 Period or any subclass of it.

-Example: the spatio-temporal trajectory of the H.M.S.
+- the spatio-temporal trajectory of the H.M.S.
 Temeraire from its building in 1798 to its destruction in 1838 (E5) has temporal projection The Time-Span of the existence of H.M.S.
-Temeraire [P82 at some time within 1798-1838 (E61 Time Primitive)] The Battle of Waterloo 1815 (E7) has temporal projection the time-span of The Battle of Waterloo [P82 at some time within Sunday, 18 June 1815 (E61 Time Primitive)] In First Order Lo gic: $P160(x,y) \Rightarrow E92(x)$ $P160(x,y) \Rightarrow E52(y)$ P161 has spati ial projection (is spatial projection of) Domain: E92 Spacetime Volume Range: E53 Place Quantification: one to many, necessary, dependent (1,n:1,1) Scope note: This property associates an instance of an instance of E92 Spacetime Volume with an instance of E53 Place that is the result of the spatial projection of the instance of the E92 Spacetime Volume on a reference space.
-In general there can be more than one useful reference space (for reference space see P156 occupies and P157 is at rest relative to) to describe the spatial projection of a spacetime volume, for example, in describing a sea battle, the difference between the battle ship and the seafloor as reference spaces.
-Thus it can be seen that the projection is not unique.
-The spatial projection is the actual spatial coverage of a spacetime volume, which normally has fuzzy boundaries except for instances of E92 Spacetime Volumes which are geometrically defined in the same reference system as the range of this property are an exception to this and do not have Definition of the C IDOC Conceptual Reference Model version 7.0.1 133 fuzzy boundaries.
+Temeraire [at some time within (P82) 1798-1838 (E61)] (Willis, 2010) - The Battle of Waterloo 1815 (E7) has temporal projection the time-span of The Battle of Waterloo [at some time within (P82) Sunday, 18 June 1815 (E61)] (Black, 2010)

+P161 has spatial projection (is spatial projection of)

+E4 Period.
+P7 took place at (witnessed) E53 Place

+one to many, necessary, dependent (1,n:0,n)

+This property associates an instance of an instance of E92 Spacetime Volume with an instance of E53 Place that is the result of the spatial projection of the instance of the E92 Spacetime Volume on a reference space.

+In general, there can be more than one useful reference space (for reference space see P156 occupies and P157 is at rest relative to) to describe the spatial projection of a spacetime volume, for example, in describing a sea battle, the difference between the battle ship and the seafloor as reference spaces.
+Thus, it can be seen that the projection is not unique.

+The spatial projection is the actual spatial coverage of a spacetime volume, which normally has fuzzy boundaries except for instances of E92 Spacetime Volumes which are geometrically defined in the same reference system as the range of this property are an exception to this and do not have fuzzy boundaries.
 Modelling explicitly fuzzy spatial projections serves therefore as a common topological reference of different spatial approximations rather than absolute geometric determination, for instance for relating outer or inner spatial boundaries for the respective spacetime volumes.